johnnyvenom/Harvestworks/README.md

 -------------

 #### *This is the link to GitHub Repository: [http://github.com/Harvestworks/Resources](http://github.com/Harvestworks/Resources)*
-#### *Still available via Dropbox as well: [http://goo.gl/WGGCqr](http://goo.gl/WGGCqr)*
+#### **NOTE: I have moved this off of Dropbox, so the GitHub repo is the only source now.**

 -----------

 **Documents are written in Markdown.
-If you don't have a program that parses Markdown into an easy to read format (usually PDF or HTML), you can read directly from GitHub or Dropbox website.**
+If you don't have a program that parses Markdown into an easy to read format (usually PDF or HTML), you can read directly from GitHub.**

 If you want to save a local copy, select 'Print' from your browser), and Save to PDF.